What is scalp psoriasis?

 7. Overnight oil treatment: Balmonds Scalp Oil is a perfect overnight conditioning treatment for itchy, flaky scalp psoriasis, because it contains hemp seed, borage and olive oils, as well as soothing calendula, cleansing tea tree, and stimulating rosemary.
 It also rich in soothing calendula and nettle oils, both of which are there to combat the itch.

 How to use Balmonds Scalp Oil: apply a few pumps of the oil to the scalp and massage in gently.
 It’s best used at night time and left on overnight.
-After applying the oil, lay a soft, old towel on the pillow to avoid staining.
-In the morning wash the hair out thoroughly with Balmonds Natural Shampoo & Body Wash.

 Patch test a tiny amount of the oil behind the ear for at least 24 hours before widespread use.